DragonRuby/dragonruby-game-toolkit-contrib/docs/guides/deploying-to-itch.md

 # Deploying To Itch.io

+!> It's strongly recommended that you do NOT keep DragonRuby Game Toolkit in a shared location and instead unzip a clean copy for every game (and commit everything to source control). <br/> <br/>
+File access functions are sandoxed and assume that the `dragonruby` binary lives alongside the game you are building.
+Do not expect file access functions to return correct values if you are attempting to run the `dragonruby` binary from a shared location.
+It's recommended that the directory structure contained in the zip is not altered and games are built using that starting directory structure.

 Once you've built your game, you're all set to deploy!
 Good luck in your game dev journey and if you get stuck, come to the Discord channel!